Master of Indigenous Studies and Master of Māori Studies

 Every year an increasing number of our students also choose to write their thesis in te reo Māori.
 This is expanding the depth and breadth of Māori literature across all subjects – in te reo.

-There are 8 options available in the two master's degrees (Master of Māori Studies and Master of Indigenous Studies).
-These enable students to study and research fields such as Māori Studies, Environment, Māori Performing Arts, Business, Health, Creative Arts, Indigenous Studies and Education
+There are 8 thesis options available in the two master's degrees (Master of Māori Studies and Master of Indigenous Studies).
+These options enable students to study and research fields such as Māori Studies, Environment, Māori Performing Arts, Business, Health, Creative Arts, Indigenous Studies and Education

 Duration